Spinning Particles in Quantum Mechanics and Quantum Field Theory: Path integral representation of quantum mechanical transition amplitude: non relativistic bosonic particle

 from which $\tilde q(0) = \tilde q(1)=0$.
 Therefore we can shift the integration variable in~\eqref{eq:Zj} from $q$ to $\tilde q$ and get

 and finally obtain

 In particular: \begin{enumerate} \item correlation functions of an odd number of ``fields" vanish; \item the 2-point function is nothing but the propagator

 \item correlation functions of an even number of fields are obtained by all possible contractions of pairs of fields.
-For example, for $n=4$ we have $\langle q_1 q_2 q_3 q_4 \rangle = (-i\frac{t}{m})^2 (\Delta_{12} \Delta_{34}+\Delta_{13} \Delta_{24}+\Delta_{14} \Delta_{23})$ where an obvious shortcut notation has been used.
-The latter statement is known as the ``Wick theorem".
-Diagrammatically \end{enumerate} Noting that each vertex and each propagator carry a power of $t/m$ we can write the perturbative expansion as a short-time expansion (or inverse-mass expansion).
+For example, for $n=4$ we have $\langle q_1 q_2 q_3 q_4 \rangle = \frac{1}{2}(-i\frac{t}{m})^2 (\Delta_{12} \Delta_{34}+\Delta_{13} \Delta_{24}+\Delta_{14} \Delta_{23})$ where an obvious shortcut notation has been used.
+The latter statement is known as the ``Wick's theorem".
+Diagrammatically \end{enumerate} Noting that each propagator carries a power of $t/m$ we can write the perturbative expansion as a short-time expansion.
 It is thus not difficult to convince oneself that the expansion reorganizes as

-where the diagrammatic expansion in the exponent (that is ordered by increasing powers of $t/m$) only involves connected diagrams, i.e. diagrams whose vertices are connected by at least one propagator.
-We recall that $N_f(t) =\sqrt{\frac{m}{i2\pi t}}$, and we can also give yet another representation for the transition amplitude, the so-called ``heat-kernel expansion"
+where the diagrammatic expansion in the exponent (that is ordered by increasing powers of $t$) only involves connected diagrams, i.e. diagrams whose vertices are connected by at least one propagator.
+We recall that $N_f(t) =\sqrt{\frac{m}{i2\pi t}}$, and we can also give yet another representation for the transition amplitude, the so-called ``heat-kernel expansion"~\footnote{Strictly speaking what is referred to as the ``heat-kernel expansion", is the analytical continuation of Eq.~\eqref{eq:HK} obtained by setting $it=\sigma$, which thus satisfies the heat equation.}

 where the terms $a_n(x,x')$ are known as Seeley-DeWitt coefficients.
-We can thus express such coefficients in terms of Feynman diagrams and get
+We can thus express such coefficients in terms of Feynman diagrams.
+For $n\leq 2$ we thus get

 where in~\eqref{eq:a2} we have used that $\langle q(\tau) q(\tau) \rangle = -i\frac{t}{m} \Delta(\tau,\tau) = -i\frac{t}{m} \tau(\tau -1)$.
+Let us emphasize that, for a generic potential, the $\tau$ integrals appearing in~(\ref{eq:a1},\ref{eq:a2}) are not analytically solvable.
+However those expressions are helpful shortcuts to represent the infinite series of terms one obtains expanding the integrands about, for instance, the final point $x'$.
+For example, the expansion of the first Seeley-DeWitt coefficient reads:

+and similarly for the other coefficients.
+Note that, inserting the heat-kernel expansion~\eqref{eq:HK} into the expression~\eqref{eq:evolint}, all the terms $(x-x')^k$ are integrated with a Gaussian weight: those which have odd powers give vanishing contributions, whereas those which have even powers give contributions of order $(\frac{t}{m})^{\frac{k}{2}}$, to the wave function.

-Let us now comment on the validity of the expansion: each propagator inserts a power of $t/m$.
+Let us now conclude by commenting on the validity of the expansion~\eqref{eq:HK}: each propagator inserts a power of $\frac{t}{m}$.
 Therefore for a fixed potential $V$, the larger the mass, the larger the time for which the expansion is accurate.
 In other words for a very massive particle it results quite costly to move away from the classical path.